Universality classes for purification in nonunitary quantum processes: Replica descriptions and universality

 \subsection{Measurement processes}

-We now discuss how transfer matrix expressions similar to those in Sec.~\ref{sec:ginibre} describe quantum trajectories of monitored systems.
-The full transfer matrix for such systems is (necessarily) different to that for the Ginibre ensemble, but in the scaling limit it can again reduce to the simplified ``universal'' transfer matrix for elementary kinks (Eq.~\ref{eq:TidentityplusA}).
+We now describe how transfer matrix expressions similar to those in Sec.~\ref{sec:ginibre} describe quantum trajectories of monitored systems.
+The full transfer matrix for such systems is (necessarily) different from that for the Ginibre ensemble, but in the scaling limit it may again reduce to the simplified ``universal'' transfer matrix for elementary kinks Eq.~\eqref{eq:TidentityplusA}.
 The needed limit is however $N\to 1$.

-In this section we treat the simplest model (discussed in Refs.~\cite{nahum2021measurement, fidkowski2021dynamical}) in which the dynamics has a statistical invariance under unitary rotations of the entire Hilbert space.
+In this section, we treat the simplest model (discussed in Refs.~\cite{nahum2021measurement, fidkowski2021dynamical}) in which the dynamics has a statistical invariance under unitary rotations of the entire Hilbert space --- see Fig.~\ref{fig:protocols}~(b).
 Sec.~\ref{sec:universality} considers models with additional locality structure.